Skip to main content

 Preview Automation

-The last step in creating the automation is a quick Preview of the current configuration before the automation can be saved and applied.
+The the final step, the user sees a Preview of the current configuration before the automation is saved and applied.